FAQ – Covid-19 Moderna Booster for 2023

 Conclusion

-Staying attentive to Covid is nothing new.
+Staying attentive to COVID-19 is nothing new.
 Even though a new variant has materialized, that doesn’t mean you have to run to your bed and hide.
-Research is determining that this virus may be more transmissible than the previous subvariants, and possibly more resistant to the current vaccines, but as research continues on the BA.2.86 virant, it may turn out that it is not as contagious as the other.
+Research is determining that this virus may be more transmissible than the previous subvariants and possibly more resistant to the current vaccines, but as research continues on the BA.2.86 virant, it may turn out that it is not as contagious as the other.
 It is just a wait-and-see game.

-The general recommendations are to just stay vigilant and maintain the Covid rules of keeping clean and safe, especially if you are in the high-risk health category.
+The general recommendations are to just stay vigilant and maintain the COVID rules of keeping clean and safe, especially if you are in the high-risk health category.

 What Are Monoclonal Antibodies?